Ellie Wilson: Melbourne Victory, 2024–2025

 In August 2024, Wilson moved to Australia, signing with A-League Women club Melbourne Victory for the 2024–25 A-League Women season.
 In September 2025, following the end of the season and the conclusion of her contract, Wilson departed the club.

-Melbourne City, 2025–
+Melbourne City, 2025–2026

 In September 2025, Wilson joined cross-city rivals Melbourne City for the 2025–26 A-League Women season.
+She made eight appearances for the club and departed in August 2026, at the conclusion of her contract.

 International career

 Wilson has represented England on the under-19 national team.
 In 2016, she was called up to training for the under-20 national team.